 The optimum temperature for breeding success is 20º celsius although breeding can occur within a temperature range of 10 to 26º celsius.

-Gentle filtration and aeration using a sponge filter and air stone will ensure water quality throughout incubation and hatching.
+Gentle filtration and aeration using a sponge filter and air stone ensures water quality throughout incubation and hatching.

 The ‘mops’ are designed to resemble plants in the wild and float giving the fertilized eggs something to adhere to and develop on.
-A string mop is essentially yarn with a cork attached to ensure it floats.
+A string mop can be made simply using lengths of yarn, secured, with a cork attached.

 Why is a string mop used?

-To provide an environment that fertilized eggs can adhere to that enables us to collect and protect the eggs for development.
+Fertilized eggs can adhere to this environment.
+They enable us to collect and protect the eggs for development.

 Why are they important?

-Spawning mops secure the fertilized eggs while also safeguarding them.
-Safeguarding the eggs is important because unsecured eggs tend to be eaten by adult goldfish.
+2.To safeguard the eggs because unsecured eggs tend to be eaten by adult goldfish.

 How do I make a spawning mop?